w3c/wai-curricula/content/content-author/forms.md

 * Short Answer Questions &mdash; Ask students about the type of information that labels should contain.
 Assess how students understand the type of information that labels should contain.
 * Practical &mdash; Give students several form fields and controls without a label and ask them to provide one for each.
 Assess how students provide unique, clear, and descriptive labels for form fields and controls.
 * Practical &mdash; Have students collaborate with designers and developers to select icons and symbols that complement text labels.
 Assess how students complement text labels with icons and symbols.
-* Practical &mdash; Have students include labels for form fields and controls in a tool of their choice that programmatically associates the labels with their corresponding control.
-Assess how students use an authoring tool of their choice to include labels for form fields and controls.
+* Practical &mdash; Have students include labels for form fields and controls in an authoring tool that programmatically associates the labels with their corresponding control.
+Assess how students use an authoring tool to include labels for form fields and controls.

 {% include excol.html type="end" %}